spencercarnage/personal/src/content/blog/tailwind-codemod.md

 ---

-During a recent project of migrating a `create-react-app` code base to Next.js, I faced an interesting challenge: updating Tailwind class names across 1000+ React components.
+During a recent project of migrating a `create-react-app` code base to Next.js, I faced an interesting challenge: I had to update Tailwind class names across 1000+ React components.

 The legacy code base used a [Material Design](https://m2.material.io/design/color/the-color-system.html)-based convention for naming classes.